bramses/sharing-fiction/content/posts/infinity-stones-tutorial.md

 This filter was really fun (and frustrating) to make.
 It required some knowledge of math, experience with 3D manipulation, and a touch of good luck.

-The final result looks like this (you can try it out [here on Luke's profile](https://www.instagram.com/luke_metzler/)):
+The final result looks like this (you can try it out [here on Luke's profile](https://www.instagram.com/luke_metzler/) and throw him a follow!):

 {{< youtube at_25kO7LdQ >}}